linode/docs/docs/security/full-disk-encryption.md

 ## Configure GRUB

-1. Now that you've completed the Debian installation, reboot your Linode into its *Installer* configuration profile, and connect to it from the Glish console.
+1. Now that you've completed the Debian installation, reboot your Linode into its *Boot* configuration profile, and connect to it from the Glish console.
 You will be prompted to enter your disk encryption passphrase:

     [![Glish Decryption Password](/docs/assets/fde-glish-decrypt-small.png)](/docs/assets/fde-glish-decrypt.png)